Haskkor/virtual-pet/README.md

     * Decrease by 1 when sickness is at 3 or higher every 30 minutes
     * Decreased by 1 every hour
         * Every 30 minutes when baby or old
+    * Decrease by 1 every hour if the light is not off when sleeping
+    * Decrease by 2 every 30 minutes if the light is off when awake
 * Base score sickness     ->       0
     * Every 30 minutes spent with dejection increase by 1
         * 2 when baby or old